 This overview provides a brief explanation of State archives that document the NSW government's interaction with Aboriginal people from 1788 until today.

-This Guide consists of a listing and description of records held by State Records which relate to Aboriginal people.
+This Guide consists of a listing and description of records held in our collection which relate to Aboriginal people.
 It is not an exhaustive list of sources which can be used in tracing Aboriginal family and personal history.
-References to Aboriginal people are likely to be found throughout the records of various Government agencies held by State Records and may be located through our catalogue, finding aids and indexes.
+References to Aboriginal people are likely to be found throughout the records of various Government agencies held in our collection and may be located through our catalogue, finding aids and indexes.

 An administrative history of contact between the Government of New South Wales and Aboriginal people.

 This chronology gives an overview of significant events which have happened in Australia from 1788 to 1998, concentrating on the relations between Aboriginal people and the post-1788 immigrants.
 Some other events are shown in order to give an historical context.
 Some of these events generated many records whereas other records are the result of legislative changes.
 Please note that all institutions and legislation are from New South Wales, unless otherwise noted.

 Did you, or someone in your family, grow up in an orphanage, children’s home or foster care in NSW?
 Our Care Leavers guide gets you started accessing care leaver records.
 This page provides information to assist Care Leavers to locate and access records of their time in out of home care in New South Wales, and adoptees to locate New South Wales adoption records.